Toni Garrn

 Antonia Garrn ([ˈtoːni ˈɡaʁn]; born 7 July 1992) is a German model.
 She rose to prominence in the fashion industry after signing an exclusive contract with Calvin Klein in 2008.

-In October 2020, Garrn married British actor Alex Pettyfer.
-Their daughter was born in 2021.
+She was married to British actor Alex Pettyfer, with whom she has a daughter.

 Early life

 Garrn was born in Hamburg.
 Her father works for an oil company and her mother is a businesswoman.
 She has an older brother, Niklas (born 1990), who is also a model.
 When Garrn was two years old, she moved to London with her family, and later to Athens when she was six, where she studied at Campion School (Athens).
 By the age of 10, she moved back to Hamburg with her family.
 Garrn can play classical piano, having taken lessons since age 6.

 When Garrn was 13, she was discovered during the 2006 FIFA World Cup in her hometown Hamburg, and then signed with New York agency Women Management.

 Garrn's native languages are English (from having lived in England as a child) and German; she can also speak French.